michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 notably that it was never intended, let alone designed, for that kind of use.
 All it was designed for is inter-IC communication over traces on a PCB, not meters of dangling cable.

-But I don't need even near that much.
+But I don't need anywhere near that much.
 I also don't require any bandwidth to speak of.

-I&sup2;C seems just so very convenient.
+And I&sup2;C seems just *so very convenient*.
 I can't resist giving it a try.

-The [ATmega328](http://www.atmel.com/devices/atmega328.aspx) microprocessor installed on the Arduino board has built-in I&sup2;C hardware support and there's Arduino's standard [Wire](http://arduino.cc/en/reference/Wire) library that promises to make it easy to use an Arduino as an I&sup2;C master, slave, or [even both](http://forum.arduino.cc//index.php?topic=13579.msg101244#msg101244) (which may require a bit of [tweaking](http://www.robotroom.com/Atmel-AVR-TWI-I2C-Multi-Master-Problem.html), perhaps).
+The [ATmega328](http://www.atmel.com/devices/atmega328.aspx) microprocessor that's on my Arduino Uno board has built-in I&sup2;C hardware support and there's Arduino's standard [Wire](http://arduino.cc/en/reference/Wire) library that promises to make it easy to use an Arduino as an I&sup2;C master, slave, or [even both](http://forum.arduino.cc//index.php?topic=13579.msg101244#msg101244) (which may require a bit of [tweaking](http://www.robotroom.com/Atmel-AVR-TWI-I2C-Multi-Master-Problem.html), perhaps).

-Those mechanical sensors and actors (one set each for a bunch of identical door opening mechanisms) and the binary code switch (to select a door) lend themselves to taking a passive role &ndash; the Arduino just wants to *confirm* that a door is properly closed, and it'll just *query* the state of the code switch at some point.
+Those mechanical sensors and actors and the binary code switch lend themselves to taking a passive role &ndash;
+the Arduino just needs to *confirm* that a switch is actuated, and it just wants *query* the state of the code switch at some point.
 So I've bought a handful of [I&sup2;C port expanders](http://www.nxp.com/pip/PCF8574P.html) that effectively work like remote-controllable tri-state I/O ports.

-That leaves me with the knock detector.
+That leaves... the knock detector.

 The core of the knock detector is a [piezoelectric sensor](http://en.wikipedia.org/wiki/Piezoelectric_sensor) &ndash;
 a piece of material that generates voltage (but not much current) when pressed or bent.